everythingpossible - Fotolia

 According to Edwards, there is a lot of potential in joining RPA and technologies such as artificial intelligence (AI) and big data analytics to bring noticeable improvements to back-office processes and customer engagement experience at NHS SBS.

 “RPA will bring significant efficiencies to our back office functions and help improve customer services through improved speed and accuracy of processing”

 “We have a wealth of data on our client operations, but it is currently split across multiple service lines.
 These technologies can help us bring that data together to provide users with greater visibility and insight to their operations,” he says.

 “These technologies can also improve the speed and efficiency of users’ services whilst allowing them to access this information in real time through their preferred method of consumption, whether it is a phone call, instant messaging, online chat or social media.”

 While ERP systems at the NHS SBS are hosted by Capita IBS, other applications are hosted on-premise, on an infrastructure estate that is predominantly virtual, with Red Hat Linux on HP hardware, NetApp-provided storage, Cisco networking and Mitel telephony.

-A trial of Azure cloud services for project development and test environments is currently ongoing as part of a plan to start moving systems to the cloud.
+A trial of Azure cloud services for project development and test environments is currently ongoing as part of a to start moving systems to the cloud.
 Skype for Business has been rolled out, and Office 365 is being considered.
 A deployment of Microsoft Dynamics CRM has also started across contact centres.